gorzech/Environments.jl/README.md

 There is a plan to make this package compatible with *ReinforcementLearningEnvironment.jl* as shown here [How to write custom environment?](https://juliareinforcementlearning.org/docs/How_to_write_a_customized_environment/).

-### Note about *GLMakie.jl*

-For visualization of the environment *GLMakie.jl* is used.
-There is a plan to remove it from the project.
-The reason is that direct dependency on GLMakie makes it harder to run on headless computers.

 ## Environment classes

 Currently, two environments are available: